 "Helping to make a house a home"

 Many times home inspection is mistaken for a home appraisal.
-A real estate appraiser decides the value of a home, while a home inspector visually inspects the home and defines the current state of all structures or components of the property.
+A real estate appraiser decides the value of a home, while a home inspector visually inspects the home and defines the current state of the structure and system(s) components of the property.
 A home inspection does not confirm that state or city codes have been met.

-Valley Home Inspectors are reliable, prompt, professional and courteous.
-Our team takes pride in timely and thorough home inspections.
-We will have your home inspection report completed within 24 hours and many times within the same day.
-Our home inspectors team is thoroughly trained through AHIT (American Home Inspectors Training Institute).
-We take our time during your home inspections to be sure you have a comprehensive and precise inspection report.
+Valley Home Inspectors LLC are reliable, prompt, professional and courteous.
+We take pride in timely and thorough home inspections.
+In general a whole home inspection takes 2-3 hours.
+We will generally have your home inspection report completed within 24 hours and many times within the same day.
+We are thoroughly trained through AHIT (American Home Inspectors Training Institute) and members of Internachi.
+We take will our time during your home inspections to be sure you have a comprehensive and precise inspection report.

 We do home inspections for a pre-listing.
 Pre-listings are home inspections that are usually done by the home owner prior to listing their home on the market.
 This allows the home owner to get a comprehensive list of all areas that can be improved or repaired prior to placing their home on the market.
 Fixing major problems can greatly increase the sell value of your home.

 Pre- offer inspections are done for someone looking to buy a home and prior to submitting an offer to the home owner.
 This type of home inspection is the most common and is very important for the future home owner because it will provide them with a precise list of all safety issues or major deficiencies with the home.
 It will also indicate any major expenses or renovations that will need to be done in the future.

 Some of the areas the home inspector is visually inspecting include...

 There are many areas we are looking at during the inspection process.
 Here is a basic list of the areas we inspect and there subcategories...

 Structural inspection - foundation, basement, stone masonry, framing, slab construction, footings, crawl spaces, etc.